Féchín of Fore: Background

 The Lives tell us that Féchín received his monastic training from St Nath Í of Achonry and later moved on to Clonmacnoise.

 It has been suggested that his name translates as "little raven", consisting of the Old Irish noun fiach "raven" and a diminutive suffix.
 His name is explained in this manner in a note added to the Félire Óengusso, which says that he received this name when his mother saw him gnawing on a bone and exclaimed "my little raven!" (mo fiachan).
 The same note also names him Moéca, which is explained as meaning "backslider": when Féchín felt aggrieved over the reward he received for herding the oxen of Ciarán of Clonmacnoise, he left in anger, going eastwards.
 When he was called back, he refused to return with his face before him and so walked backwards instead, hence the name.

+In Jewish and Old Testament eschatology, a ‘back-slider’ is a polytheist.

 Foundations

 The first monastic houses said to have been founded by Féchín are those on the islands of Omey and Ardoilén, both off the coast of Galway, which fell under the protection of the king of Connacht, Guaire Aidne mac Colmáin.

-His principal foundation was Fobur, now Fore, Co.
-Westmeath.
+His principal foundation was Fobur, now Fore, County Westmeath.
 Between 771 and 1169, Fore was burned at least twelve times.